HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/firework_launcher.md

 ## Using

 - The Firework Launcher is viable throughout the game due to its versatility.
-  - The [Firework Warehouse](/buildings/firework_warehouse) is majorly contested in the beginning of the game due to it having the Firework Launcher, Fireworks, and [Confetti Grenades](/weapons/throwables/confetti_grenade).
+  - The [Firework Warehouse](/buildings/firework_warehouse) is intensely contested in the beginning of the game due to it having the Firework Launcher, Fireworks, and [Confetti Grenades](/weapons/throwables/confetti_grenade).
+  - Do not enter the building unless you spawn early into the match or are adequately equipped.
 - Make sure to pick up as much Firework ammunition as you can, as it will be hard to source more fireworks later in game.
   - If you are really running low on Fireworks, you can break [Ammo Crates](/obstacles/ammo_crate) using a [Maul](/weapons/melee/maul) to get extra fireworks.
 - The Firework Launcher is most effective in long range fights.